Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 1

 The Petsmile Professional Pet Toothbrush is an expensive choice of toothbrush but is designed for groomers and professional feline hygienists.
-It is also suitable for home use and has some strong features that make it stand out.
+It is also suitable for home use and has appealing features that make it stand out.
 It has dual heads, with a smaller head on one end and a larger one on the other.

-This means that you can use the large head for the front teeth and the smaller one to reach the back without causing too much anguish.
-There is a textured rubber grip in the middle of the brush, so it is easy to hold even when it gets wet with toothpaste and cat phlegm.
-The brush head is angled at 45° which makes it possible to brush fronts, tops, and backs of teeth with ease.
-The bristles are BPA-free, which is important considering you will be putting the brush in your cat’s mouth several times a week.
+You can use the large head for the front teeth and the smaller one to reach the back without causing much anguish.
+A textured rubber grip is in the middle of the brush, so it is easy to hold even when it gets wet with toothpaste.
+The brush head is angled at 45°, making it easy to brush the front, top, and back of teeth.

-The toothbrush is a good choice for very large cats, but it is hugely expensive, and the large head will be too large for a lot of cats.
+The bristles are BPA-free, which is important, considering you will be putting the brush in your cat’s mouth several times a week.
+The Petsmile toothbrush is a good choice for very large cats, but it is expensive, and the large head will be too large for some cats.

 Pros